 Before you go

 We've put together some handy hints and tips to help you plan your own trip to Cologne.
-Read on to find out everything the gay traveller should know before they go.
+Read on to find out everything the gay traveler should know before they go.

 How to get there: Cologne has good transport links to the rest of Europe via trains, or you can fly to the Cologne Bonn Airport.
-The airport is open 24 hours a day and has great public transport links to the city centre, although we usually prefer to book a private airport transfer so we don't have to worry about juggling our luggage on trains or buses.
+The airport is open 24 hours a day and has great public transport links to the city center, although we usually prefer to book a private airport transfer so we don't have to worry about juggling our luggage on trains or buses.

 Visa requirements: Travellers from many countries like the United States, United Kingdom, Canada, and Australia don't need a visa to enter Germany (and other countries in the Schengen Area) as a tourist.
 This means you can visit Cologne quite easily but make sure you check your personal visa requirements before you travel, especially if you are planning to visit other parts of Europe as well.

 Getting around: It's quite easy to get around Cologne either by walking or using the efficient bus, train, and tram system.
 If you purchase a KölnCard then you'll have complete access to the entire transport system for up to two days, along with lots of discounts on the best attractions!

-Power Plugs: In Cologne, and the rest of Germany, power socket F is used, which is also compatible with plugs for types C and E. If you're travelling from within Europe you shouldn't have a problem using your electronics, but travellers to Cologne from the United Kingdom, United States, Canada, Australia and many other countries will need to bring a travel adaptor with them.
+Power Plugs: In Cologne, and the rest of Germany, power socket F is used, which is also compatible with plugs for types C and E. If you're traveling from within Europe you shouldn't have a problem using your electronics, but travelers to Cologne from the United Kingdom, United States, Canada, Australia, and many other countries will need to bring a travel adaptor with them.

 Vaccinations: Before traveling to Cologne you'll need to make sure you're up-to-date with routine vaccinations like measles, mumps, chickenpox, etc. Depending on what you are planning to do in other parts of Germany you may also need vaccinations for Hepatitis A and B as well as rabies.
 Check the most recent advice on the CDC website before you go.